MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-nerds.md

 * MediaCrush respects your "Do Not Track" settings.
 We won't include Google Analytics on the page if you have [Do Not Track](http://donottrack.us/) set in your browser.
 * We allow all users to opt-out of ads forever, without making a fuss about it.
 One click and they're gone.
+  It's even possible to opt-out without ever seeing an ad at all - [click here](https://mediacru.sh/serious) and click the link in the relevant paragraph under "privacy".
 * Transparency is key.
 We publish monthly reports on just about everything we can report on.
 You can browse them [here](https://mediacru.sh/transparency).
 That includes Google Analytics reports, server hosting costs and advertising revenue, donations we get, everything.